Weston meteorite

 The Weston meteorite is an H4 ordinary chondrite meteorite which fell to earth above the town of Weston, Connecticut on the morning of December 14, 1807.

 History

 The Weston meteorite fell to earth above the town of Weston, Connecticut at approximately 6:30 in the morning on December 14, 1807.
 The meteor fall was widely witnessed and reported in newspaper accounts at the time.
-Eyewitnesses reported three loud explosions, and stone fragments fell in at least six locations.
+Eyewitnesses reported three loud explosions with stone fragments falling in at least six locations.

-Debris field & Naming
+Debris field and naming

-Currently none of the area where the strewn field (the debris field where the bulk of the fragments fell) was located on is in the town of Weston, but in primarily located in neighboring Easton.
-The town of Easton was within and part of the town of Weston in 1807, hence the name Weston meteorite.